No Heco Bailout

-A new bill aims to shield HECO from wildfire-related lawsuits and force ratepayers to foot the bill.
+This year, lawmakers are considering legislation that would shield HECO from wildfire-related lawsuits and shift the financial burden onto ratepayers.
 It limits your rights, caps HECO’s liability, and sets the stage for rising energy costs—while leaving residents exposed to future disasters.

 It Shifts HECO’s Costs to You